Posted by Bob on November 27, 2004

 : "Bump off" is slang, not a euphemism as "spend more time with my family" is.

-Worse than sprinkling hyphens is using the non-word "alot."
+Worse than sprinkling hyphens is using the no[word removed in order to comply with Google's Publisher Policy] "alot."